ASSAM DESPATCH 2:

-After an early breakfast, drive for some two hours to the Nameri National Park at the foot of the blue hills of Arunachal Pradesh, the old North East Frontier Agency.
-Here, we take a float trip of around two hours down the Jia-Bhoreli River through the park.
+After an early breakfast, drive for around two hours to the Nameri National Park at the foot of the blue hills of Arunachal Pradesh, the old North East Frontier Agency.
+Here, you take a float trip of around two hours down the Jia-Bhoreli River through the park.
 There are excellent bird-watching opportunities here (look out for the great Hornbills) and, perhaps, the chance of sighting wild elephants.
 After lunch, take a village walk before returning to the ship.
 Continue upstream, passing below a seemingly endless new bridge across the vast width of the riverbed, to moor at Silghat.

 Covering an area of approximately 430 sq kms, the UNESCO World Heritage Site of Kaziranga National Park is home to the world’s largest population of the Indian One-Horned Rhinoceros as well as the Indian Wild Water Buffalo.
-It has also earned the distinction of having the highest density of Royal Bengal Tigers (one every five sq. km.) making this park an incredibly rich biodiversity hotspot.
-With its marshy swamps and thickets of elephant grass, this park supports large populations of Indian elephants, Indian bison, swamp deer, and Capped Langurs.
+It has also earned the distinction of having the highest density of Royal Bengal Tigers (one every five sq. km.), making this park an incredibly rich biodiversity hotspot.
+With its marshy swamps and thickets of elephant grass, the park supports large populations of Indian elephants, Indian bison, swamp deer, and Capped Langurs.

-Guests can also choose to stay onboard and join Assam Despatch Cruise 3: River Island Cruise.
+You may also choose to stay onboard and join Assam Despatch Cruise 3: River Island Cruise.

 This itinerary, including the cruise and approximate driving durations, is subject to river and weather conditions.

 The 'Rhinos & More' cruise is offered in the Boutique & Active Expedition cruising styles.